Performance review

 Outlook

-After two years of very disappointing investment results, lagging both the general index as well as the underlying earnings growth of the companies we have invested in, it seems a challenge to remain optimistic about the ageing theme.
-Despite the 10% steady earnings growth our ageing strategy offers, above what is achieved and expected for the general market, the valuation multiples of our ageing stocks fell considerably while the multiple of the general index went up.
-What could 2025 do to turn this around and bring the ageing theme back into investor favour?
-Most analysts, strategists and experts expect the momentum of the last two years to continue, with a double-digit equity market performance driven by a handful of US technology conglomerates, so it seems you need some contrarian courage to invest in the ageing theme.
-This appears odd given that the ageing of our societies is actually speeding up.
+After two years of highly disappointing investment results, lagging both the general index and the underlying earnings growth of the companies we invested in, it may feel challenging to remain optimistic about the ageing theme.
+Despite the 10% steady earnings growth our ageing strategy offers above what is achieved and expected for the general market, the valuation multiples of our ageing stocks fell considerably while the multiples of the general index rose.
+What could happen in 2025 to turn this around and bring the ageing theme back into investor favour?
+Most analysts, strategists and experts expect the momentum of the last two years to continue, with a double-digit equity market performance driven by a handful of US technology conglomerates.
+Therefore, it seems you need some contrarian courage to invest in the ageing theme.
+This is odd, given that the ageing of our societies is actually speeding up.
 The number of 65+ year-olds, and especially the number of 80+ year-olds, is steadily increasing in all major economies – North America, Europe, Japan and China – while the number of young people is declining.
-Combined, these countries will see a yearly increase of 2.6% in 65+ year-olds and 3.7% in 80+ year-olds over the next decade.
+Combined, these countries should see a yearly increase of 2.6% in 65+ year-olds and 3.7% in 80+ year-olds over the next decade.
 More and more governments have started to adjust their financing models as the outlook for lower tax income and higher pension and healthcare expenses is becoming a cause for concern.
 The first pension reforms and changes to the healthcare system have been announced in countries like France, the Netherlands, South Korea, China and the US, and we expect more to follow.
-Ageing societies will provide a strong growth driver for companies focused on wealthy retired customers and elderly patients, or companies able to benefit from pension reforms.
-Our portfolio of ageing-focused companies provides secular growth of 5-10% sales and 10% earnings per year for decades to come.
+Ageing societies should provide a strong growth driver for companies focused on wealthy retired customers and elderly patients, or companies able to benefit from pension reforms.
+Our portfolio of ageing-focused companies should provide secular growth of 5-10% in sales and 10% in earnings per year for decades to come.
 While 10% growth is perhaps less than Technology and AI-driven companies are promising, it is available at a substantial discount.
-Our ageing strategy is currently on valuation multiples more than 25% lower than the general market indices, let alone compared to the large Technology stocks.
+Our ageing strategy is currently on valuation multiples more than 25% lower than the general market indices, let alone compared to the major technology stocks.

 On a more short-term horizon, we see two drivers that could unlock the value offered by ageing companies in 2025.
-For the first time this decade, we will see normal growth rates return to healthcare companies as the pandemic no longer plays a role in the comparable base, although it will probably be some months after the new US administration has been installed before we know what the Trump headwind for healthcare will be.
+For the first time this decade, we should see normal growth rates return to healthcare companies, as the pandemic no longer plays a role in the comparable base.
+However, it will probably be some months before we know what the Trump headwind for healthcare will be, including the full effect of tariffs.
 Additionally, structurally higher interest rates, away from the 0-1% of the past decade, are providing pension companies with a solid opportunity to speed up growth, and on much better terms.

 Yours sincerely,